-- Disfigurement: If your appearance or range of motion has been affected by injury-related scar tissue.
+- Disfigurement: If injury-related scar tissue affects your appearance or range of motion.

-- Loss of consortium: If the accident had any adverse effect on your relationship with your spouse (e.g., it caused mental health problems that make it difficult for you to connect with and confide in your spouse).
+- Loss of consortium: If the accident adversely affected your relationship with your spouse (e.g., it caused mental health problems that make it difficult for you to connect with and confide in your spouse).

 - Reduced quality of life: If your injuries have made it impossible to resume the active, pain-free lifestyle you once enjoyed.